deanturpin/superdean.com/index.md

 Next you might want to replace straps and maybe do a little cleaning and light buffing.

-- Spring Bar Tool (Bergeon 6767-F Watch): quite nice to choose straps with quick release spring bars if you can
+- Spring Bar Tool (Bergeon 6767-F Watch): it's nice to choose straps with quick release spring bars if you can
-- Polywatch: acrylic crystal polish
+- Polywatch: acrylic crystal polish (won't touch mineral glass)
 - Polishing buff (Bergeon 2290)

 ### Explore